realpython/python-guide/docs/starting/install/osx.rst

 Virtualenv
 ----------

-After Setuptools & Pip, the next development tool that you should install is `virtualenv <http://pypi.python.org/pypi/virtualenv/>`_.
+After Setuptools and Pip, the next development tool that you should install is `virtualenv <http://pypi.python.org/pypi/virtualenv/>`_.
 Use pip

 .. code-block:: console

     $ pip install virtualenv

-The virtualenv kit provides the ability to create virtual Python environments that do not interfere with either each other, or the main Python installation.
+The :program:`virtualenv` kit provides the ability to create virtual Python environments that do not interfere with either each other, or the main Python installation.
-If you install virtualenv before you begin coding then you can get into the habit of using it to create completely clean Python environments for each project.
+If you install :program:`virtualenv` before you begin coding then you can get into the habit of using it to create completely clean Python environments for each project.
 This is particularly important for Web development, where each framework and application will have many dependencies.

-To set up a new Python environment, move into the directory where you would like to store the environment, and use the ``virtualenv`` utility to create the new environment.
+To set up a new Python environment, move into the directory where you would like to store the environment, and use the :program:`virtualenv` utility to create the new environment.

 .. code-block:: console